Why do we need sustainability reporting and how to make one?

 Demonstrating how the organization influences, and is influenced by, expectations about sustainable development.

-Consequently, the greenhouse emission is the leading cause of the rapid change in the climate.
+So, the greenhouse emission is the leading cause of the rapid change in the climate.
 That is why reducing the carbon footprint is the predominant challenge that needs to be solved.

 In order to stabilize the crisis, businesses (both startups and big corporations) have to generate sustainability reports - in order to validate and ensure that the whole process from the raw material to the finished product or services was done correctly.
 Currently, the sustainability report identifies the impact enterprises (big or small) had on our planet and global sustainability.